From loom spaces to veering triangulations: Locally veering triangulations

 As in \refrem{Cardinal}, we fix orientations of $F^\calL$ and $F_\calL$.
 Ordering $F^\calL$ before $F_\calL$, these orientations determine an orientation of $\calL$ as well as the cardinal directions south, east, north, and west.

 Suppose that $P$ is a tetrahedron rectangle in $\calL$.
 We order the sides of $P$ according to their direction: first south, then east, north, and west.
-This induces an ordering on the model vertices of $t_P$ and thus induces an orientation on $t_P$.
-Suppose that $Q$ is another tetrahedron rectangle which is face adjacent to $P$.
+This induces an ordering on the model vertices of $\cell(P)$ and thus induces an orientation on $\cell(P)$.
+Suppose that $Q$ is another tetrahedron rectangle which is face-adjacent to $P$.
 Suppose that $R = P \cap Q$ is the shared face rectangle.
-We note that the face pairing $\phi_R$ reverses orientation.
+We note that the composition $\phi_{R, P} \circ \phi_{R, Q}^{-1}$ reverses orientation.
 See \reffig{TetPairing}.
 Thus the midpoints of edges are also manifold points of $|\calV|$; also our choices of orientations above determine an orientation of $|\calV|$. \end{proof}

 Before discussing the induced taut structure on $\veer(\calL)$ we require a lemma.